TuringLang/Bijectors.jl/README.md

 There's plenty of different reasons why one would want to do something like this.
 It can be because your `p` has non-zero probability (support) on a closed interval `[a, b]` and you want to use AD without having to worry about reaching the boundary.
 E.g. `Beta` has support `[0, 1]` so if we could transform `p = Beta` into a density `q` with support on ℝ, we could instead compute the derivative of `logpdf(q, y)` wrt. `y`, and then transform back `x = b⁻¹(y)`.
 This is very useful for certain inference methods, e.g. Hamiltonian Monte-Carlo, where we need to take the derivative of the logpdf-computation wrt. input.

-Another use-case is constructing a _parameterized_ `Bijector` and consider transforming a "simple" density, e.g. `MvNormal`, to match a more complex density by.
+Another use-case is constructing a _parameterized_ `Bijector` and consider transforming a "simple" density, e.g. `MvNormal`, to match a more complex density.
 One class of such bijectors is _Normalizing Flows (NFs)_ which are compositions of differentiable and invertible neural networks, i.e. composition of a particular family of parameterized bijctors.[1]
 We'll see an example of this later on.

 ### Basic usage
 Other than the `logpdf_with_trans` methods, the package also provides a more composable interface through the `Bijector` types.
 Consider for example the one from above with `Beta(2, 2)`.